alumet-dev/helm-charts/README.md

 Its configuration is set in a config map

-## ALUMET API

-An API rest it exposed the data stored in influxdb to retrieve the metrics.
-The default configuration does not installed this component.

 ## Influxdb

-All metrics are wrtitten in influxdb if the plugins Influxdb is enabled.
+All metrics are written in influxdb if the plugins Influxdb is enabled.
 The credentials to logon to the web page of influxdb are defined by the default helm variables:
     influxdb2.adminUser.user
     influxdb2.adminUser.password